 Perhaps you need some positive signs to look out for?

-While working in my home office recently, I looked out to see a painter – probably in his 30s – sitting on the scaffolding opposite our apartment taking a selfie!
+While working in my home office a while ago, I looked out to see a painter – probably in his 30s – sitting on the scaffolding opposite our apartment taking a selfie!

 The scaffolding was secure, strong, supportive, enabling this special moment in a painter’s day to occur.
 He felt safe.

 That got me thinking about the signs of a mentally strong teenager and the scaffolding that supports him/her so that he/she would always feel safe and secure.
 I have spent many months collating years and years of adolescent research and, more recently, linking this research to the latest adolescent neuroscience research.
 This research has reiterated how important it is for youth to have significant adults as their non-judgmental Cheerleaders to walk alongside them during a critically important season of their lives while their brains are developing.

 As these meaningful relationships are developed and the significant adult takes on an encouraging and nurturing role, here are 15 proven signs of mentally strong teenagers to look out for.
 They have been a great help to me over the years when I have worked with teenagers as a teacher, mentor and coach – as well as being a parent!